EchoLynx-s/ccna-data-link-layer-cheat-sheet-2025/README.md

 # CCNA – Data Link Layer (Module 6)

 Quick-reference notes for NetAcad CCNA – **Module 6: Data Link Layer**.
-Focus is on how Layer 2 prepares data for transmission, controls access to the medium, and wraps packets into frames for both LAN and WAN links.
+Focus is on how Layer 2 prepares network data for the physical medium and controls access to that medium.

 I use this repo to revise:

-- The **role of Layer 2** between the Network and Physical layers.
+- The **role of the data link layer** between the Network and Physical layers.
-- The difference between the **LLC and MAC sublayers**.
+- The **LLC and MAC** sublayers and what each one does.
-- How **topologies** and **access methods** affect media access.
-- The structure of a **data link frame** and how MAC addresses work.
-- Key standards bodies (IEEE, ITU, ISO, ANSI) for the network access layer.
+- How the data link layer **provides access to media** at every hop.
+- Which **standards organizations** define Layer 2 technologies.

 ---